The Missing Cross to Purity

 nor their ground, nor how they err in their own ways.

-And this is the eye which the wayfaring man has opened in him, who sees his beloved.
+And this is the eye which the wayfaring man has opened in him, who sees his beloved;

-And the way where the fools shall not err in.
+and the way where the fools shall not err in.

 And all shall come to this way of holiness, in which the fools shall not err,